Win32.CoinMiner Removal Guide

 Application.coinminer.ge virus can reside in the cache of various web browsers, including Internet Explorer, MS Edge, Google Chrome, Mozilla Firefox, etc. The cache is located in a sub-folder of C:\Users\USER\AppData\Local, and users need to find it and delete it in order to remove the threat from their machines.
 Unfortunately, even anti-malware software might fail to do that automatically, so the best solution would be clearing the Temporary Internet files, website data, history, and other files via the browser settings.

 Additionally, users might want to clean other temporary files located on their Windows computers.
 For more details of how to terminate these caches, please check the instructions provided in the bottom section below.

 Miners – under the cover of browser extensions

 Mining cryptocurrency is a new wave among malware developers.
-Discovered ample browser plug-ins in Chrome Web store, apps in Google Play and Apple stores prove such statement.
+Discovered ample browser plug-ins in the Chrome Web Store, apps in Google Play and Apple stores prove such a statement.
 Fortunately, you may ward off such unwanted software by using specific anti-coin-mining browser add-ons.
 However, choose wisely before installing one.

-Furthermore, if you update your anti-virus tool, it will be also able to block such infection.
-Since some hackers are shifting their focus on crypto-currency miners rather than ordinary malware, it would be a fatal mistake to disregard the possibility that such miners might be delivered alongside ransomware – to double perpetrator's profits.
+Furthermore, if you update your anti-virus tool, it will also be able to block such infections.
+Since some hackers are shifting their focus on crypto-currency miners rather than ordinary malware, it would be a fatal mistake to disregard the possibility that such miners might be delivered alongside ransomware – to double the perpetrator's profits.